 4K, also known as 2160p and UHD, is a popular display resolution.
-Resolution explains how many pixels a display has in width x height format, and the more pixels a screen has, the sharper its image should look.
-The Digital Cinema Initiatives (DCI), a group of motion picture studios that creates standards for digital cinema, defines 4K resolution as 4096 x 2160, but this resolution is rare in consumer products.
-You’ll usually see PC monitors, laptops and TVs labeled as 4K have a 3840 x 2160 resolution.
+Resolution explains how many pixels a display has in width x height format.
+The more pixels a screen has, the sharper its image should look.
+The Digital Cinema Initiatives (DCI), a group of motion picture studios that creates standards for digital cinema, defines 4K resolution as 4096 x 2160 (opens in new tab), but this resolution is rare in consumer products.
+You'll usually see PC monitors, laptops and TVs labeled as 4K have a 3840 x 2160 resolution.
 However, this resolution is officially considered Ultra HD (UHD).
-As such, you'll often see displays labeled as 4K/UHD.
+You'll often see displays labeled as 4K/UHD.

-Most modern GPUs support 4K/UHD output, though you'll need a fairly powerful graphics card to play games at this resolution.
-For this reason, a lot of gamers prefer running games at 1080p resolution (1920 x 1080).
+Most modern GPUs (opens in new tab)support 4K/UHD output, though you'll need a reasonably powerful graphics card (opens in new tab) to play games at this resolution.
+For this reason, many gamers prefer running games at 1080p (opens in new tab)resolution (1920 x 1080).

-There are a numerous high-end laptops with 4K screens available.
-There is also a lot of 4K monitors on the market today, and they can be relatively affordable.
-However, if you want a 4K gaming monitor with a high refresh rate (120Hz or more), you'l have to pay a premium.
+There are numerous high-end laptops (opens in new tab) with 4K screens available.
+There are also a lot of 4K monitors on the market today, and they can be relatively affordable.
+However, if you want a 4K gaming monitor (opens in new tab) with a high refresh rate (120Hz or greater), you'll have to pay a premium.